aasensio/bayesclumpy2/README.md

 The `General` section defines:

-- `Models`: set of models to use during inference.
-Only `Nenkova` is admitted now but we will include more models in the near future.
+- `Models`: set of models to use during inference. `Nenkova` or `Hoenig` are admitted now but we will include more models in the near future.
 - `Sampler`: specific posterior sampling algorithm [`nestle`/`dynesty`/`ultranest`].
 At least one of them should be installed.
 In our experience, the nested sampler `nestle` works nicely.